greenwyrt/plover2CAT/user_manual.md

 # Features Overview:

-- [x] a plain text editor with steno hidden underneath
+- [x] a rich text editor with steno hidden underneath
+- [x] conventional styling of paragraphs, with formatting translated to exported files such as Open Document Text
 - [x] timestamps for each stroke and associated with each piece of text
 - [x] conventional editing features such as cut/copy/paste while keeping steno data attached
 - [x] undo/redo history